-The ACORN is a patent-pending medical device that allows physicians to remove excess CO2 from patients who are in symptomatic lung failure.
-ACORN is compatible with existing medical device infrastructure for ease of use and deployment.
-Unlike other technologies to treat lung failure, ACORN uses a hybrid approach that allows patients’ blood to be drawn at <300 ml/min flows through small catheters that can be placed by nursing staff.
+X-COR’s core technology is a patent-pending medical device that allows physicians to remove excess CO2 from patients who are in symptomatic lung failure and its accompanying control algorithm that is based on machine-learning techniques.
+The system is compatible with existing medical device infrastructure for ease of use and deployment.
+Unlike other technologies to treat lung failure, X-COR uses a hybrid approach that allows patients’ blood to be drawn at <300 ml/min flows through small catheters that can be placed by nursing staff.
 This therapy is more affordable, safer, and more accessible than existing comparable extracorporeal devices that often require >3 L/min flows and highly specialized physicians.

 X-COR is led by a team of scientists and engineers with years of experience together.